bimalendu/ekakshya-python/README.md

 # ekakshya-python
-Lessons in python  developed at ekakshya
+Lessons in python3 created for ekakshya.com